 The public needs to be more informed about the possible side effects of this dental treatment.
 For the dental profession to simply say that ‘more research is needed’ in my opinion does not stand up, in the light of 25 years of meticulous research by Dr. Price which clearly showed how the diseases of ill patients were transferred to animals by way of extracted root filled teeth; and how many recovered from various illnesses (some life threatening) after root canalled teeth were removed.
 As individuals we need to become more informed about the health risks involved with certain aspects of dental treatment so that we have a better chance of making informed decisions.

-For further reference: Graeme Munro-Hall, BDS FIAOMT, President, European International Academy of Oral Medicine & Toxicology, Tel: 01234 840099, Fax: 01234 855844, website: munro-hallclinic.co.uk Quoting from the IAOMT's information: "They are a worldwide organisation of dental practitioners and health practitioners who are concerned about the effect of dental techniques and dental materials commonly used today."
+For further reference: Graeme Munro-Hall, BDS FIAOMT, President, European International Academy of Oral Medicine & Toxicology Quoting from the IAOMT’s information: “They are a worldwide organisation of dental practitioners and health practitioners who are concerned about the effect of dental techniques and dental materials commonly used today.”
 They also have a list of dentists who are members of the IAOMT who understand this subject or have attended a two day seminar on this topic, and have an understanding of the root filling issue.

-Since writing this document I came across the following in "The British Medical Association's Complete Health Encyclopedia", published by Dorling Kindersley, reprint 1998, p.881, in which I learned that apicectomies are still carried out today (see penultimate paragraph):
+Since writing this article I came across the following in “The British Medical Association’s Complete Health Encyclopedia”, published by Dorling Kindersley, reprint 1998, p.
+881, in which I learned that apicoectomies are still being carried out and filled with mercury amalgam today.